-What does the transmission system do?
+What does the electric transmission system do?

 Texas' electric grid is a network of electric power generation facilities, transmission lines, switching stations and substations, and distribution lines, all designed to provide safe, reliable electric service to end-use customers who purchase electricity at retail.
-Transmission lines transport electricity from power generation facilities at a high voltage to local substations, where electricity is converted to a lower voltage and delivered to Texas residences and businesses through the distribution system.
+Transmission lines transport electricity from power generation facilities at a high voltage to local substations, where the electricity is converted to a lower voltage and delivered to Texas residences and businesses through the distribution system.

-For Oncor to provide safe and reliable electric service, it must work with other utilities and state organizations to design the electric transmission network so that the temporary loss of a power generation plant, a substation, or a transmission line will not result in a major electrical outage.
-For example, without appropriate planning and system improvements, damage to a single transmission line caused by incidents such as tornadoes, lightning, ice storms, or equipment failure could result in significant disruptions to the delivery of electricity.
+For Oncor and WETT to provide reliable electric service, it must work with other utilities and state organizations to design the electric transmission network so that the temporary loss of a power generation plant, a substation, or a transmission line will not result in a major electrical outage.
+For example, without appropriate planning and subsequent system improvements, damage to a single transmission line due to incidents such as tornadoes, lightning, ice storms, or equipment failure could result in significant disruptions to the delivery of electricity.